Mekong Delta: Demographics

 The inhabitants of the Mekong Delta region are predominantly ethnic Vietnamese.
-It is home to the largest population of Khmer outside of Cambodia.
+It is home to the largest Khmer population outside of Cambodia.
 The Khmer minority population live primarily in the Trà Vinh, Sóc Trăng, and Muslim Chăm in Tân Châu, An Giang and Cà Mau provinces.
 There are also sizeable Hoa (ethnic Chinese) populations in the Kiên Giang, and Trà Vinh provinces.
 The region had a population of 17.33 million people in 2011.

 The languages spoken in the Mekong Delta are mainly Vietnamese and Khmer which cover almost the majority of the population.
 Then there are also various Chinese languages spoken by the Hoa community, as well as the Cham and Mekong Delta Malay languages which are the lingua franca for the Muslim community there.

 The population of the Mekong Delta has been growing relatively slowly in recent years, mainly due to out-migration.
 The region's population only increased by 471,600 people between 2005 and 2011, while 166,400 people migrated out in 2011 alone.
 Together with the central coast regions, it has one of the slowest growing populations in the country.
 Population growth rates have been between 0.3% and 0.5% between 2008 and 2011, while they have been over 2% in the neighbouring southeastern region.
 Net migration has been negative in all of these years.
 The region also has a relatively low fertility rate, at 1.8 children per woman in 2010 and 2011, down from 2.0 in 2005.